hssmalo/steampunkfantasy/rules.md

 For movement and line of sight, se table below:
 --------              -----------------------------------------------------------------------------------------------------------------------------
 Clear                 No modifiers
-Mountains             2 movement points up, 1 down.
-2 hight level, level 2
-Hills                 2 movement points up, 1 down.
-1 hight level, level 1
-Forest                2 movement points to enter for vehicles, 1 for all other things.
+Mountains             walks: enter at 3+, tracked and wheeled: cannot enter Hills                 enter at 2+.
+Forest                walks: enter freely, tracked and wheeled: enter at 2+
                       Level 0 blocking terrain
 Burned Forrest        Level 0 blocking terrain
-Ruins	              1 movement points to enter.
-Does not block line of sight Rough                 1 movement points to enter.
-Does not block line of sight Sand Dunes            2 movement point to enter.
+Ruins	              Enter freely.
+Does not block line of sight Rough                 Enter freely.
+Does not block line of sight Sand Dunes            Enter at 2+.
 Level 0 blocking terrain *Advanced* *terrain*
-Swamp                 1 movement point to enter for medium and smaller,
+Swamp                 medium and smaller enter and exit freely.
-                      +1/+2 movement points to enter for large/huge size Units with track or wheel in description may get stuck, at 1 or 2 on a d6, the unit cannot move this movement step, regardless of order Does not block line of sight Building              2 movement points to enter for infantry, any other type cannot enter without a special rule.
+		      large and huge: enter at 2+
+                      Units with track or wheel in description may get stuck,
+                      exit: 3+
+                      Does not block line of sight Building              Infantry enter at 2+
+                      any other type cannot enter without a special rule.
 Level 0 blocking terrain.
-Road                  If moving from a road to another hex with road, movement always cost 1.
+Road                  If moving from a road to another hex with road, movement is always freely.
 Smoke                 Blocks line of sight
-                      Removed in aftermath. (place two smoke markers, remove 1 in each aftermath) River                 +1 movement point to enter
+                      Removed in aftermath. (place two smoke markers, remove 1 in each aftermath) River                 enters at 4+
 Water                 1 movement point to enter for ships, floating or flying
                       (and can only be entered while flying).
 Cannot be entered by any other way.
 --------              -----------------------------------------------------------------------------------------------------------------------------

-If a unit tries to enter a hex which cost more than 1 to enter, place a 'entering difficult terrain token' for the unit base.
-It can only move into the hex if it already have enough of these tokens to enter the hex.
-An hex cost 2 movement points to enter needs 1 of these token already presents, while a hex costing 3 needs 2 of those tokens.
-(2 token then you spend the third action to enter).
-You lose all tokens if you do any movement not trying to enter the hex.
+If a unit tries to enter a difficult terrain hex, roll a die.
+If you don't roll below the requirement, do not enter the hex but stay in the hex you are.

 Line of sight between two hexes is blocked if it crosses over a hex of blocking terrain with a height level equal to or greater than both of the two hexes, or if it crosses over a hex of height heigher than both hexes.
 Treat any blocking terrain of lower height to create two blind hexes.
 Line of sight can not be traced to the blind hexes BUT can be traced beyond that.